nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `info`

-Example of usage: User enters `info` to display information about a build.
+Example of usage: Enter `info` to display information about a build.

 Expected outcome: The program will display information about a build.
 ```